Fill your College Details

 Primitive Data Structures

-• Primitive data structures are generally more efficient in terms of memory and performance.
+• Primitive data types are generally more efficient in memory and performance.

 Non-Primitive Data Structures